i2p/i2p.www/i2p2www/spec/proposals/123-new-netdb-entries.rst

 - Blinding spec TODO

 - Use AES instead of ChaCha20?

-- Explicit hash of PRNG is unnecessary, implementation-specific

 - If we care about speed, we could use keyed-BLAKE2b instead.
 It has an output size large enough to accommodate the largest n we require (or we can call it once per